-However, neither Contractor nor any attorney engaged by Contractor shall defend the claim in the name of County, purport to act as legal representative of County, or settle any claim on behalf of County, without the approval of the Clackamas County Counsel's Office.
-County may assume its own defense and settlement at its election and expense.
+However, neither Contractor nor any attorney engaged by Contractor shall defend the claim in the name of County or the Housing Authority of Clackamas County, purport to act as legal representative of County or the Housing Authority of Clackamas County or settle any claim on behalf of County or the Housing Authority of Clackamas County, without the approval of the Clackamas County Counsel's Office.
+Either County or Housing Authority of Clackamas County may assume their own defense and settlement at their election and expense.

 - b.
 Indemnification and Defense of Metro.
-The Contractor agrees to indemnify, defend, save, and hold harmless Metro Regional Government ("Metro"), and its officers, elected officials, agents, and employees from and against all claims, actions, losses, liabilities, including reasonable attorney and accounting fees, and all expenses incidental to the investigation and defense thereof, arising out of or based upon Contractor's acts or omissions in performing under this Agreement.
+The Contractor agrees to indemnify, defend, save and hold harmless Metro Regional Government ("Metro"), and its officers, elected officials, agents and employees from and against all claims, actions, losses, liabilities, including reasonable attorney and accounting fees, and all expenses incidental to the investigation and defense thereof, arising out of or based upon Contractor's acts or omissions in performing under this Agreement.
 However, neither Contractor nor any attorney engaged by Contractor shall defend the claim in the name of Metro, nor purport to act as legal representative of Metro, without first receiving from the Metro attorney's office authority to act as legal counsel for Metro, nor shall Contractor settle any claim on behalf of Metro without the approval of the Metro attorney's office.
 Metro may, at its election and expense, assume its own defense and settlement. - 8.
 INDEPENDENT CONTRACTOR STATUS.
 The service(s) to be rendered under this Contract are those of an independent contractor.
-Although the County reserves the right to determine (and modify) the delivery schedule for the Work to be performed and to evaluate the quality of the completed performance, County cannot and will not control the means or manner of Contractor's performance.
+Although County reserves the right to determine (and modify) the delivery schedule for the Work to be performed and to evaluate the quality of the completed performance, County cannot and will not control the means or manner of Contractor's performance.
 Contractor is responsible for determining the appropriate means and manner of performing the Work.
-Contractor is not to be considered an agent or employee of County for any purpose, including, but not limited to: (A) The Contractor will be solely responsible for payment of any Federal or State taxes required as a result of this Contract; and (B) This Contract is not intended to entitle the Contractor to any benefits generally granted to County employees, including, but not limited to, vacation, holiday and sick leave, other leaves with pay, tenure, medical and dental coverage, life and disability insurance, overtime, Social Security, Workers' Compensation, unemployment compensation, or retirement benefits.
+Contractor is not to be considered an agent or employee of County for any purpose, including, but not limited to: (A) The Contractor will be solely responsible for payment of any Federal or State taxes required as a result of this Contract; and (B) This Contract is not intended to entitle the Contractor to any benefits generally granted to County employees, including, but not limited to, vacation, holiday and sick leave, other leaves with pay, tenure, medical and dental coverage, life and disability insurance, overtime, Social Security, Workers' Compensation, unemployment compensation, or retirement benefits. - 9.
+INSURANCE.

-9. INSURANCE.
 Contractor shall secure at its own expense and keep in effect during the term of the performance under this Contract the insurance required, and minimum coverage indicated below.
-The insurance requirement outlined below do not in any way limit the amount of scope of liability of Contractor under this Contract.
-Contractor shall provide proof of said insurance and name the County as an additional insured on all required liability policies.
-Proof of insurance and notice of any material change should be submitted to the following email address: Housingservices@clackamas.us or emailed to the County Contract Analyst.
+The insurance requirement outlined below does not in any way limit the amount of scope of liability of Contractor under this Contract.
+Contractor shall provide proof of said insurance and name Clackamas County as an additional insured on all required liability policies.
+Proof of insurance and notice of any material change should be submitted to the following email address: HousingServices@clackamas.us.